ahmed-umair/bilshell/README.md

 -bilshell also allows up to one pipe ('|') in the commandline and has its own arrangement of pipe to execute the resulting command.

 -It also has the capacity to execute bash shell commands from file if you provide each command on a separate line in a text file.
+The name of that text file can then be passed as an argument when bilshell itself is being called.